 Welcome to the Traffic Data Branch

-The Traffic Data Branch is responsible for the collection and dissemination of historical volumes (counts) and speed data.
-We also produce Mobility Performance Reports and we manage Weigh-In-Motion system data.
+The Traffic Data Branch is responsible for the collection and dissemination of historical volumes (counts).
+We also produce the Mobility Performance Reports.

 Caltrans traffic counts are summarized annually into three categories.
 Necessary software to download .pdf files can be obtained for free by clicking on the desired link in the grey column on the right side of this page:

-For the most current downloadable format in pdf, click on the following: 2012 Traffic Volumes Book
+For PDF format, click on the following: 2011 Traffic Volumes Book, 2012 Traffic Volumes Book

-The 2012 Peak Hour Volume Data Report (.pdf) consists of hourly volume relationships and traffic monitoring sites on the State highway system.
-Morning (AM) and afternoon/evening (PM) peak periods are expressed as a percentage of Annual Average Daily Traffic (AADT).
+Morning (AM) and evening (PM) peak periods are expressed as a percentage of Annual Average Daily Traffic (AADT).